vmware/terraform-provider-nsxt/website/docs/r/vm_tags.html.markdown

 ---

 # nsxt_vm_tags

-  Provides a resource to configure Tags for Virtual Machine for on NSX-T Manager.
-The Virtual Machine is not managed by NSX-T, but NSX-T allows attachment of tags to the VM.
-This enables tag-based grouping.
-Deletion of nsxt_vm_tags resource will remove all tags from the VM, and is equivalent to update operation with empty tag set.
+  This resource provides a means to configure tags that are applied to objects such as virtual machines.
+A virtual machine is not directly managed by NSX however, NSX allows attachment of tags to a virtual machine.
+This tagging enables tag based grouping of objects.
+Deletion of `nsxt_vm_tags` resource will remove all tags from the virtual machine and is equivalent to update operation with empty tag set.

 ## Example Usage